 - If you know of an forthcoming book featuring major disabled character that’s not already listed in our Goodreads account, give us a heads-up!
-We also hugely appreciate corrections to our Goodreads list—for example if a book is shelved incorrectly.
-Sometimes, we’ll ask specific questions about a book in the review section.
+We also hugely appreciate corrections to our Goodreads list — for example if a book is shelved incorrectly.

 - If one of our reviews, articles, or discussions is useful to you, please take the time to comment and/or share it on social media.
-All of our contributors work for free, and we love when our readers to show their appreciation
+All of our contributors work for free, and we love when our readers show their appreciation.

 About asking for our help

 - I’m an author writing a disabled character, and I want to make sure I get it right.
-Could you put me in touch with a beta reader?
+Could you put me in touch with a sensitivity reader?

 - We love that you’re so dedicated to respectful representation!
-We have, in the past, attempted to set up authors/publishers and disabled beta readers, but being the middle man puts us in an awkward situation for several reasons.
-That said, we do always encourage authors to seek disabled beta readers, and we recognize that we’re one of the first places authors will look to find these beta readers.
+We have, in the past, attempted to set up authors/publishers and disabled sensitivity readers, but being the middle man puts us in an awkward situation for several reasons.
+That said, we do always encourage authors to seek sensitivity readers, and we recognize that we’re one of the first places authors will look to find these readers.
 We’re still debating how we can best be of assistance.

 - I’m an author writing a disabled character, and I want to make sure I get it right.
 Could I run a situation by you?

 - Again: thank you for caring!
-We may attempt to offer our thoughts on a particular situation if you share it with us on our Tumblr–we prefer to do this publicly so that others may benefit.
-However, we’re hesitant to give our “stamp of approval” on anything we haven’t read, and it’s usually hard to convey the full situation/nuance in such a limited space.
+We may attempt to offer our thoughts on a particular situation if you share it with us on our Tumblr – we prefer to do this publicly so that others may benefit.
+However, we’re cannot give our “stamp of approval” on anything we haven’t read, and it’s usually hard to convey the full situation/nuance in such a limited space.
 In other words: feel free to ask, but we make no guarantees, and we will not accept any responsibility for your novel or criticism you may receive.

 - What about asking for resources?